SVJLucas/ImproveLLMStorytellingWithFineTuning/README.md

   <img width="700" alt="Second" src="https://github.com/user-attachments/assets/a9913c11-2740-479c-9dbc-51fec5b19218">
 </p>

-Again, the Original Phi-1 Model's response was entirely irrelevant to the prompt.
-Instead of crafting a story about police officers patrolling at night, it provided a generic statement about using natural language processing techniques to generate stories based on user input.
-This response lacked any narrative, characters, or plot, making it ineffective for evaluating storytelling capabilities.

-However, the Fine-Tuned Phi-1: The Storyteller Model delivered a detailed narrative.
-It introduced a group of dedicated police officers on a mission to protect their city from rising crime rates, highlighting their challenges and personal struggles.
-This model effectively addressed the prompt, offering a story with character development and conflict.
-The Fine-Tuned model demonstrated its superior ability to generate relevant and compelling stories, making it far more suitable for such tasks.
+The Original Phi-1 Model's response was entirely irrelevant to the prompt, offering a generic statement about using natural language processing techniques instead of crafting a story about police officers patrolling at night.
+This response lacked narrative, characters, and plot, making it ineffective for evaluating storytelling capabilities.
+However, the Fine-Tuned Phi-1: The Storyteller Model delivered a detailed narrative about dedicated police officers on a mission to protect their city from rising crime, highlighting their challenges and personal struggles.
+This model addressed the prompt with character development and conflict, showcasing its superior ability to generate relevant and compelling stories, making it far more suitable for such tasks.

 # Conclusion